SalmaNada5/todo_app/README.md

 # todo_app

-A new Flutter project using GetX,sqflite.
+A Flutter project using GetX,sqflite.